<- All posts

 Budibase outshines its competition in the open-source software development tools market for several reasons:

-• Budibase has an automation layer, allowing users to automate tasks such as email notifications, triggering webhooks, sending a report
+• Budibase has an automation layer, allowing users to automate tasks such as email notifications, triggering webhooks, sending a report, as well as creating complex logic with branching, looping, and stop conditions.

 • Budibase offers support for a huge range of popular open-source integrations, databases, and their COTS equivalents.